-Since 2020, the Michigan Department of Health and Human Services (MDHHS) has used CDC 1815 funds to partner with two CDC-recognized organizations, Beaumont Health and National Kidney Foundation of Michigan (NKFM), to engage Medicaid MCOs in a state-supported pilot of the National DPP lifestyle change program.
+Beginning in 2020, the Michigan Department of Health and Human Services (MDHHS) used CDC 1815 funds to partner with two CDC-recognized organizations, Beaumont Health and National Kidney Foundation of Michigan (NKFM), to engage Medicaid MCOs in a state-supported pilot of the National DPP lifestyle change program.
 Michigan is using this pilot to understand what is needed to sustainably offer the National DPP lifestyle change program to Medicaid beneficiaries throughout the state.

 The following MCOs are working collaboratively with NKFM and Beaumont Health to provide the National DPP lifestyle change program for their members as part of a pilot: United Healthcare Community Plan MCO (UHCCP) (working with both Beaumont and NKFM), McLaren, Blue Care Complete, and Priority Health Choice (working with NKFM).
 This pilot currently represents 44% (4 out of 9) of MCOs in Michigan (previously 5 out of 10, and then Total Health merged with Priority Health).

 Although the COVID-19 public health emergency has impacted the implementation of the pilot, efforts are ongoing to identify and recruit participants, deliver the National DPP lifestyle change program while addressing social determinants of health, and collect and analyze data.
 Unique to Michigan, MDHHS is offering technical assistance to organizations participating in the pilot to carry momentum and further efforts towards supporting the National DPP lifestyle change program as a statewide Medicaid benefit.